 5/ Live music

 In Belfast, there’s no need to pay to enjoy some good live music.
 You can pretty much find it every evening in one of the city’s many pubs.
 Whether it’s blues, traditional music sessions, rock or jazz you are after, there is always something going on!
+Make sure you pay a visit to some of the best traditional pubs in Belfast!

 6/ Views over the city